yshp57/dsc-2-13-08-using-an-orm-lab-online-ds-pt-100118/README.md

 * Define the correct columns for each class, with the appropriate data types, and set the appropriate primary key and foreign keys.
 * Set the appropriate relationships between classes.

-**_Hint:_** When setting the relationships, pay attention to the capitalization in the documenation--in some parts, you reference the name of the class, while in others, you reference the name of the table!
+**_Hint:_** When setting the relationships, pay attention to the capitalization in the documentation--in some parts, you reference the name of the class, while in others, you reference the name of the table!

 **_Note:_** Running a cell more than one time will cause a "Table is already defined" error.
 To fix this, just restart the kernel and run everything again.